"Take time to REMEMBER the rest of you"

 Currently, I am still working with people on the verge of being forgotten… again.
 I feel I have made full circle and returned to where it all began, on that cinder-block covered with asphalt, but this time there’s rain.

-Kyle D McCall, MEd, LPC, DCC, Supervising Counselor, President
+Kyle D McCall, MEd, LPC, BC-TMH, Supervising Counselor, President

 Jessica W Byrd, MSW, Resident in Social Work